eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 This section is the foundation of the core backend; one of the main decisions we have to make here is to select the database technology; As constraints we have that this is a small project; so we want to prioritize simplicity nevertheless we also want to use the right tool.

 ##### The Database Technology
-We first explore the rationale behind choosing a SQL database engine.SQL databases are well-established and offer robust features for structured data management, relational integrity, and efficient querying – all critical for our application's data requirements.
+We first explore the rationale behind choosing a SQL database engine.
+SQL databases are well-established and offer robust features for structured data management, relational integrity, and efficient querying – all critical for our application's data requirements.
 Without any doubt we can recommend to use a SQL database engine.

-Subsequently to this decision in the exploration; we have to explore the database technology to use; the biggest contenders are PostgreSQL recoginzed for its enterpise-grade capabilities and the rich ecosystem such as `pgvector` or `supabase`; On the other-hand we have SQLite which stands out as simple, embedded nature and file-base, making it super lightweight and easy to deploy, the ecosystem is not as extensive but we found nice vector plugins such as `sqlite-vec`.
+Subsequently to this decision in the exploration; we have to explore the database technology to use; the biggest contenders are PostgreSQL recognized for its enterpise-grade capabilities and the rich ecosystem such as `pgvector` or `supabase`; On the other-hand we have SQLite which stands out as simple, embedded nature and file-base, making it super lightweight and easy to deploy, the ecosystem is not as extensive but we found nice vector plugins such as `sqlite-vec`.
 Considering the nature of the project and rapid development, our **recommendation for this section is to start with SQLite, architecture the data layer in a way that we can gradually if required migrate towards PostgreSQL**

 #### Migrations